dbcook/openrocket-database/README.md

 MPC produced rocket parts and kits from ca. 1969 to 1973, when the company was sold to AVI.
 AVI continued to manufacture and sell kits under the MPC name until 1978.
-The kit line is historically significant as many of them were designed by G. Harry Stine, considered one of the principal founders of model rocketry.
+The kit line is historically significant as many of them were designed by G. Harry Stine, one of the principal founders of model rocketry.

 Very short MPC catalogs were produced in 1969 and 1970, followed by a Minirocs brochure when 13mm motors and rockets were introduced.
 The 1970 "catalog 2" lists the parts, with